esmero/archipelago-documentation/docs/strawberryrunners_webpage_text.md

 # Reviewing and adjusting the `wacz_page_extractor` and `webpage` Post-Processor operations

-The `wacz_page_extractor` and `webpage` Post-processor operations are likely the most important pair of Strawberry Runners in your Archipelago.

 As stated on the [Strawberry Runners overview page](docs/strawberryrunners.md), the `wacz_page_extractor` action uses the 'Post processor that extracts/generates Indexed Page Content from WACZ files in an ADO' plugin.
 Nested one level in, the `webpage` action uses the 'Post processor that Indexes WACZ Frictionless data Search Index to Search API' plugin.
 The webpage operations will be executed after the completion of the wacz_page_extractor operations.
 The `ocr` operations will be executed after the completion of the `pager` operations.

 ## Wacz Page Extractor Settings